Oh-be-joyful Creek

 Oh-be-joyful Creek is a stream in Gunnison County, Colorado, in the United States.

 Oh-be-joyful Creek was so named in the 19th century after valuable ore was discovered in the gulch.

+The creek's headwaters form on the east slope of the Ruby Range in the vicinity of Oh-be-joyful Peak and Afley Peak.
+The creek is a tributary of the Slate River.